jsha/caa-simplification/draft-hoffman-andrews-caa-simplification.md

    owner name, class, type, time to live, and data, as defined in
    \[STD13] and {{!RFC2181}}.

-Resource Record Set (RRSet):  A set of Resource Records or a particular owner name, class, and type.
+Resource Record Set (RRSet):  A set of Resource Records of a particular owner name, class, and type.
 The time to live on all RRs with an RRSet is always the same, but the data may be different among RRs in the RRSet.